 Recently, employees of Georgia Power from Plants McIntosh Steam/CT and McIntosh Combined Cycle donated more than 260 pounds of food to Effingham food pantries.
 Because of their concern for others, the Georgia Power employees suggested the project in hopes of helping as many families as possible with food during the holidays.

 Army Pvt.
-Marvin L. Wallace has graduated from basic combat training at Fort Jackson, Columbia, S.C.
+Angel D. Rivera Colon has graduated from basic combat training at Fort Jackson, Columbia, S.C.

 Effingham resident Angie Usher signed and sold copies of her new and first book "Firefly Tails, Bright Trails, and Fishy Tales," a book of 10 short stories and poems, at Teach Right Saturday.